freeCodeCamp/freeCodeCamp/guide/english/bash/bash-cat/index.md

 Cat is used to read a file sequentially and print it to the standard output.
 The name is derived from its function to con**cat**enate files.

+Cat can also be used to create a text file.

 ### Usage

 ```bash